AdobeaNkuah/Sport-Chek-Web-Scraper/README.md

 ## How to use
 Paste the URLs of the Sport Chek categories to be scraped in the "urls.txt" file line by line.
-Please note that the URLs used in this script **MUST** contain the producr page number at the end.
+Please note that the URLs used in this script **MUST** contain the product page number at the end.

 Here are some examples: